Manifolds with Boundary

 Proof:

-Each interior point lies, by definition, in the domain of a chart carrying it into \(\operatorname{Int} \mathbb{H}^n\) or into an open subset of \(\mathbb{R}^n\); shrinking that chart's domain to the preimage of a small open ball about the image point produces a neighborhood of the point consisting entirely of interior points and homeomorphic to an open subset of \(\mathbb{R}^n\).
-Hence \(\operatorname{Int} M\) is open in \(M\) and every one of its points has a Euclidean neighborhood, so it is locally Euclidean without boundary; it inherits the Hausdorff and second-countability properties from \(M\) as a subspace, and is therefore a topological \(n\)-manifold without boundary.
+Each interior point lies, by definition, in the domain of a chart carrying it into \(\operatorname{Int} \mathbb{H}^n\) or into an open subset of \(\mathbb{R}^n\).
+Shrinking that chart's domain to the preimage of a small open ball about the image point produces a neighborhood of the point consisting entirely of interior points and homeomorphic to an open subset of \(\mathbb{R}^n\).
+Hence \(\operatorname{Int} M\) is open in \(M\) and every one of its points has a Euclidean neighborhood, so it is locally Euclidean without boundary.
+It inherits the Hausdorff and second-countability properties from \(M\) as a subspace, and is therefore a topological \(n\)-manifold without boundary.

 Since \(\partial M = M \setminus \operatorname{Int} M\) by the invariance theorem, and \(\operatorname{Int} M\) is open, \(\partial M\) is closed in \(M\).
 For the manifold structure, let \(p \in \partial M\) lie in a boundary chart \((U, \varphi)\) with \(\varphi(p) \in \partial \mathbb{H}^n\).
 Restricting \(\varphi\) to \(U \cap \partial M\) and composing with the identification \(\partial \mathbb{H}^n \cong \mathbb{R}^{n-1}\) given by dropping the last coordinate yields a homeomorphism from a neighborhood of \(p\) in \(\partial M\) onto an open subset of \(\mathbb{R}^{n-1}\).
-These restricted charts cover \(\partial M\) and exhibit it as locally Euclidean of dimension \(n-1\) without boundary; with the inherited Hausdorff and second-countability properties, \(\partial M\) is a topological \((n-1)\)-manifold without boundary.
+These restricted charts cover \(\partial M\) and exhibit it as locally Euclidean of dimension \(n-1\) without boundary.
+With the inherited Hausdorff and second-countability properties, \(\partial M\) is a topological \((n-1)\)-manifold without boundary.

-If \(\partial M = \varnothing\) then every point is interior, so \(M = \operatorname{Int} M\) is boundaryless by (a).
+If \(\partial M = \varnothing\) then every point is interior, so \(M = \operatorname{Int} M\) is boundaryless by (1).
 Conversely, a manifold without boundary has every point covered by a chart into \(\mathbb{R}^n\), making every point interior and \(\partial M = \varnothing\).

 A \(0\)-dimensional model space is a single point: \(\mathbb{R}^0 = \mathbb{H}^0 = \{0\}\), with \(\partial \mathbb{H}^0 = \varnothing\) by convention.
-Every chart on a \(0\)-manifold therefore carries its point into \(\operatorname{Int} \mathbb{H}^0\), so no point can be a boundary point and \(\partial M = \varnothing\). \(\blacksquare\)
+Every chart on a \(0\)-manifold therefore carries its point into \(\operatorname{Int} \mathbb{H}^0\), so no point can be a boundary point and \(\partial M = \varnothing\).

 Carrying the Topological Properties Across